 3. James Tostevin and Michael Pallier

-Two amazing agents able to write millions in GCI in two very different markets (Sydney and Melbourne).
+Two amazing agents able to write millions in GCI in two very different markets (Melbourne and Sydney).

 The takeaway from these two sessions from my perspective is that you need to be authentic to what works best for you and really work hard at whichever way you go.

-A couple of great scripts: “I want the opportunity to represent you” (and not “I want your business!”), “We won’t be the cheapest out there, but our fee will be competitive for the service and expertise you will get!”.
+A couple of great scripts: “I want the opportunity to represent you” (and not “I want your business!”), and “We won’t be the cheapest out there, but our fee will be competitive for the service and expertise you will get!”

 A few other nuggets here – “Choose an area that’s growing, be a good agent, stick with a top brand and use plenty of mini closes in your listing presentations.”